 La Plata is situated in a seventeenth century building in the Gothic Quarter, near Port Vell.
 The neighborhood has rich cultural references in every direction.
 In 1896, Picasso got his first studio across the street at 4 Carrer de la Plata, which he shared with Manuel Pallarès.
 The interior of La Plata is small, decorated with beautiful Spanish tiles and furnished with a handful of wrought iron tables.
 In summer months the lively customers flood out into the pedestrian only Carrer de la Mercè.

 La Plata has a simple menu of only four classic dishes, which have not changed since it was founded in 1945.
 These dishes are a simple salad of tomato, onion and Arbequina olives, botifarra (Catalan sausage), fresh anchovies and finally deep-fried sardines (pescaditos).
 Exceptional red, white or rosé wine from the Penedès region is served from straight from the barrel in small chupito glasses.
-Loyal customers include the likes of Ferran Adrià, chef of El Bulli and his brother Albert of Tickets Bar in Poble Sec.
+Loyal customers include the likes of Ferran Adrià, chef of El Bulli and his brother Albert of Tickets Bar.

 Address: Carrer de la Mercè, 28, 08002 Barcelona

 Hours: Monday – Saturday 9AM–3:30PM and 6:30–11PM.
 Closed on Sunday.